 3. What does a Biomedical Scientist do?
 This includes an overview of career opportunities.

-4. Philosophy of Science, particularly the biomedical sciences.
+4. Philosophy of Science, particularly experimentation in the biomedical sciences.

 5. Introduction to research and laboratory skills including: